-Catherine provides face to face and telehealth therapies for those with PTSD, CPTSD/complex trauma and neglect.
+Catherine provides face to face and telehealth therapies for those with post traumatic stress, complex trauma, developmental trauma and neglect.
 There are a number of evidence-based psychological treatments available to reprocess and integrate traumatic experiences.
 Catherine primarily uses EMDR Flash, standard EMDR protocol, and, EMDR 2.0, which enhances the standard EMDR protocol through a range of working memory taxation tasks.
 These treatments can be delivered intensively and can also be delivered blind to therapist, which means that you do not have to talk about the memories.

 Clients act as co-therapists, working collaboratively with Catherine to build an EMDR adaptive information processing (AIP) informed case conceptualisation and treatment plan.
 At this stage, we identify what skills you need to best prepare you for trauma treatment, which can include titration techniques, such as the EMD Bomb, polyvagal/somatic techniques, neurobiological informed parts work, container and grounding exercises to learn ways to regularly move into your window of tolerance.
 EMDR is not appropriate for those experiencing active alcohol and substance misuse difficulties.

 Catherine draws on a range of EMDR approaches to desensitise and reprocess flashbacks, current triggers, and flash forwards, which reduces the vividness and distress of these mental representations.
 Results are usually quick, with many clients processing a number of flashbacks and/or flash forwards in a single session.
 This treatment can be delivered intensively (80+ minute sessions delivered 1-2 times per week) or in a standard format (50+ minute sessions delivered weekly).

 s that we